Kurento/kurento/source/tutorials.rst

 Tutorial 2 - Magic Mirror
 =========================

-This web application consists on a magic video mirror that add with a funny hat over your face.
-It is implemented using `WebRTC`:term: technology.
+This web application consists on a `WebRTC`:term: video communication in mirror adding a funny hat over your face.
+This is an example of augmented reality using a filter.

 .. toctree::
    :maxdepth: 1